Field-induced quantum critical point in the new itinerant antiferromagnet Ti$_3$Cu$_4$: Methods

 Single-crystal X-ray diffraction data on a \TiCu{} crystal were collected at 100(2) K with the use of a Bruker APEX2 \cite{bruker20091} kappa diffractometer equipped with graphite-monochromized MoK$_\alpha$ radiation ($\lambda$ = 0.71073 Å).
 The data collection strategy was optimized with the use of the algorithm COSMO in the APEX2 package as a series of $\omega$ and $\phi$ scans.
 Scans of 0.5º at 6 s/frame were used.
 The detector to crystal distance was 40 mm.
 The collection of intensity data as well as cell refinement and data reduction were carried out with the use of the program APEX2.
 The structure of \TiCu was initially solved and refined with the use of the SHELX-14 algorithms of the SHELXTL program package \cite{sheldrick2008short}.
 Face indexed absorption, incident beam, and decay corrections of the substructure were performed with the use of the program SADABS \cite{sadabs2008department}.
 The program STRUCTURE TIDY \cite{gelato1987structure} in PLATON \cite{spek2014multipurpose} was used to standardize the atomic positions of the substructure.
 Furthermore, powder diffraction was done using a Bruker x- ray diffractometer with Cu $\rm{K}_\alpha$ radiation.
 Powder and single crystal x-ray diffraction confirm the reported crystal structure for \TiCu~\cite{schubert1964einige}, apart from signs of mechanical stresses and possible minute ($<$ 5$\%$) Ta inclusions (non-magnetic).
 However, these do not affect the results of the current study on the magnetic properties of \TiCu.
 The crystallographic file in CIF format for the refined structure has been deposited with the Cambridge Crystallographic Data Centre as CCDC 1968322.
 These data may be obtained free of charge by contacting CCDC at (https://www.ccdc.cam.ac.uk/).

 DC magnetization measurements were performed in a Quantum Design (QD) magnetic property measurement system from \textit{T} = 1.8 K - 300 K. The same system was used with a helium 3 insert for measurements from \textit{T} = 0.5 K - 1.8 K. Magnetization measurements up to $\mu_0H$ =30 T were carried out with an extraction magnetometer in a capacitor-powered pulsed magnet at the NHMFL pulsed field facility.
-The ac electrical resistivity measurements were made in a QD physical properties measurement system (PPMS) with a standard four-point probe technique for temperatures 2–300 K and magnetic field from 0-14~T.
+The ac electrical resistivity measurements were made in a QD physical properties measurement system (PPMS) with a standard four-point probe technique for temperatures 2–300 K and magnetic field from 0-14~T. Measurements downt to 50 mK were made in the same instrument equipped with a dilution refridgerator.

 Quasi-adiabatic magnetocaloric effect (MCE) measurements between $0.25~$K$~<~T~<~1~$K were carried out in a QD PPMS equiped with a dilution refrigerator using the heat capacity option to ensure a quasi-adiabatic environment.
 The thermometer of a heat capacity puck with no sample mounted was calibrated as a function of field and temperature at several fields ranging from $0~<~H~<~14~$T. From this procedure, a calibration map was extablished for the thermometer resistance $R$, temperature $T$, and magnetic field $H$.
 The sample was then mounted and cooled using the heat capacity option to ensure that the sample temperature was at equilibrium with the bath temperature. $H$ was then swept at a rate of 105 Oe/s between 3.5 and 5.5 T and $R$ of the heat capacity thermometer was measured.
 Using the calibration map, the measured $R$ was converted to temperature, from which the MCE values were derived.